PinkNyx54/The-Omni-List/theOmniList.md

 - [Awesome Courses](https://github.com/prakhar1989/awesome-courses/): This list is an attempt to bring to light awesome CS courses
 - [OSSU](https://github.com/ossu/): Empowering learners to master college curricula through free resources.
 Choose a major and start today!
 - [Awesome Educational Games](https://github.com/yrgo/awesome-educational-games): A curated list of awesome educational games to learn editors, languages, programming, etc
-## Linux GitHubs
-- [Linux In A PDF](https://github.com/ading2210/linuxpdf):  **Linux running inside a PDF file** via a RISC-V emulator
-- [Sorhus Guides](https://github.com/sindresorhus/guides): Linux Guides for Node.js Developers
-- [Awesome for One-Liner](https://github.com/sheepla/awesome-for-oneliner): This is a list of useful commands in the Unix shell one liner.
-- [You Don't Need GUI](https://github.com/you-dont-need/You-Dont-Need-GUI): A list of various CLI commands
-- [navi](https://github.com/denisidoro/navi): An interactive cheatsheet tool for the command-line.
-## JavaScript GitHubs
--  [You Don't Need Javascript](https://github.com/you-dont-need/You-Dont-Need-JavaScript): This GitHub repository showcases techniques to create interactive web experiences without relying on JavaScript.
-- [WTFJS](https://github.com/denysdovhan/wtfjs): This repo contains a list of some crazy examples and how they work related to JavaScript.
 ## Interviewing GitHubs
 - [Coding Interview University](https://github.com/jwasham/coding-interview-university): This repository covers different questions for your next coding interview.
 - [DevOPS Interview Questions](https://github.com/NotHarshhaa/DevOps-Interview-Questions): Collection of 1100+ DevOps interview questions with detailed answers
-## Machine Learning GitHubs
-- [Machine-Learning-Deep-Learning](https://github.com/engineers-planet/Machine-Learning_Deep-learning_Free-Download):  This repository contains a collection of various **Machine Learning** and **Deep Learning** projects for free download.
 ## Misc.
 GitHubs
 - [Awesome Falsehood](https://github.com/kdeldycke/awesome-falsehood): A curated list of falsehoods programmers believe in.
 - [Programming Excuses](https://github.com/CrossNox/programmingexcuses?tab=readme-ov-file): It’s a fun project designed to generate excuses that developers can use when their code isn’t working or when they don’t feel like coding.